University of South Australia: Magill

 The Magill campus was established in 1973 and is located on St Bernards Road in the eastern Adelaide suburb of Magill.
 The campus specialises in the social sciences, psychology, neuroscience, teacher education, sports science, journalism, creative industries, human services, social work, media and communication.
 It also hosts several media studios, research laboratories, health clinics, a Samsung SMARTSchool and the de Lissa Institute of Early Childhood and Family Studies named after Montessori education pioneer Lillian Daphne de Lissa.

 The parkland campus includes the heritage-listed Murray House, named after Scottish-born pastoralist Alexander Borthwick Murray.
 Built in 1884 and later expanded, the stone building incorporates Victorian-era Italianate and Gothic Revival architecture styles.
 According to legend, a blonde girl or young woman in Victorian-era attire named May supposedly haunts the manor, scaring patrons from the balcony or stairways.
 The urban myth, one of many supposed Ghosts of Murray Park, are akin to the white lady phenomenon in other parts of the world.
 The house replaced an earlier home built in 1854.

 As part of the merger, the entirety of the campus has been sold for housing and commercial re-development.
-Approximately half of the campus is currently leased back to the university for a period of up to 10 years.
+As of 2024 approximately half of the campus is leased back to the university for a period of up to 10 years.